yassato/rNeighborQTL/README.md

 Please install it via GitHub by running *devtools::install_github("yassato/rNeighborQTL")*.

 ## Dependency
-Please note that the rNeighborQTL requires the following R packages.
+Note that the rNeighborQTL requires the following R packages.
 - gaston
 - parallel
 - qtl